Stochastic domination in beta ensembles: Introduction and main results

-This gives a stochastic comparison between the largest eigenvalues in Laguerre ensemble for $\beta=2$ and $\beta=4$. \begin{remark} One can see from the proof of Theorem \ref{thm:Laguerre} that \eqref{Laguerre} generalizes \eqref{1,2 stoch} and \eqref{2,4 stoch}.
-It would be interesting to know if such stochastic domination results in last passage for geometric weights could be obtained from Meixner ensemble. \end{remark}
+This gives a stochastic comparison between the largest eigenvalues in Laguerre ensemble for $\beta=2$ and $\beta=4$. \begin{remark} One can see from second part of Theorem \ref{Stoch dom} that \eqref{Laguerre} generalizes \eqref{1,2 stoch} and \eqref{2,4 stoch}.
+It would be interesting to know if such stochastic domination results in last passage for geometric weights could be obtained from Meixner ensemble (see \cite{KJ}). \end{remark}